Operations with UAS/Drones - Specific Category

 Direct remote identification system and class markings

-• Allow the loading of the UAS operator registration number
+• Allow loading of the UAS operator registration number.

-• iii) time stamp, the geographical position of the UA and its height above the surface or take-off point;
+• timestamp, the geographical position of the AU and its height above the surface or take-off point;

-• iv) clockwise trajectory measured from the geographical north and the AU speed relative to the ground;
+• clockwise trajectory from geographical north and AU ground velocity;

-• v) geographical position of the remote pilot;
+• the geographical position of the remote pilot;

-• vi) an indication of the emergency situation of the UAS
+• an indication of the emergency situation of the UAS

 • Reduce the ability to manipulate the operation of the direct remote identification system.

-Below, you can find a presentation with the information associated with class markings and the Direct Distance Identification System ("DRI").
+Below you can find a presentation with the information associated with class markings and the Direct Distance Identification (DRI) system.

-Further information on the requirements to be met by class markings can be found in the following section: "Design and production of UAS/drones"
+Further information on the requirements for class markings can be found in the following section: "Design and production of UAS/drones".

 Contact AESA UAS Division:

-In case of doubt or special situations related to operations with UAS in the ‘specific’ category, you can direct your inquiry to the drone mailbox (drones.aesa@seguridadaerea.es).
+In case of doubt or special situations related to operations with UAS in the ‘specific’ category, you can direct your query to the drone mailbox (drones.aesa@seguridadaerea.es).

 Cannot find what you are looking for?